kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_6.md

 18. What is the importance of  .dockerigonre file, can name docker file with any other name?
 19. I need to delete all stopped containers and unused images command for that?
 20. How do you monitor docker in production
-21. Is it good to use docker compose in production
+21. Is it good to use docker compose in production ---> it is ok to use if we have only 1 host.

 Aws
 ---